lwhite1/arrow-table/README.md

 - you must call setValueCount before a vector can be read
 - you should never write to a vector once it has been read.

-The rules are not enforced by the API so it's up to the programmer to ensure they are followed.
+The rules aren't enforced by the API so it's up to the programmer to ensure they're followed.
 Failure to do so could lead to runtime exceptions.

 _Table_ is immutable.
 The underlying vectors are not exposed.
 When a Table is created from existing vectors, memory is transferred so subsequent changes to the vectors don't impact the table's values.

 _MutableTable_ has more general mutation support than VectorSchemaRoot.
 Values of any ArrowType can be modified at any time in any order.
-However, the mutation process may be to slow for some applications.
+The process, however, may be too slow for some applications.
 Mutation is described in more detail below in the _Write Operations_ section.

 ## What's in a Table?
-Both Table and MutableTable consist of a Schema and a collection of FieldVector objects, and both are designed to be accessed via a row-oriented interface.
+Like VectorSchemaRoot, both Table and MutableTable consist of a Schema and a collection of FieldVector objects, and both are designed to be accessed via a row-oriented interface.

-## Creating a Table
+## Creating Tables

 ### Creating a Table from a VectorSchemaRoot

-Tables may be created from a VectorSchemaRoot.
-The data is transferred from the VectorSchemaRoot to the new Table, clearing the VectorSchemaRoot in the process, and ensuring that the data in your new Table is never changed.
-An example is provided below:
+Tables are created from a VectorSchemaRoot as shown below.
+The data is transferred from the VectorSchemaRoot to the new Table, clearing the VectorSchemaRoot in the process.
+This ensures that the data in your new Table is never changed.

 ```java
 VectorSchemaRoot vsr = getMyVsr();
 Table t = new Table(vsr);
 ```

-If you now update the FieldVectors used to create the VectorSchemaRoot (using some variation of  `vector.setSafe()`), the VectorSchemaRoot *vsr* would reflect those changes, but the values in Table *t* are unchanged.
+If you now update the FieldVectors used to create the VectorSchemaRoot (using some variation of  `ValueVector#setSafe()`), the VectorSchemaRoot would reflect those changes, but the values in Table *t* are unchanged.

 To create a MutableTable, a similar method is provided: